tramlinehq/tramline/README.md

 * Google Cloud Storage Account
 * Postmark account for sending emails

-On a high-level the architecture looks like this,
+On a high-level the deployment architecture looks like this,

 <figure>
   <img alt="setup architecture" src="art/arch@1x.png" width="90%" />